p3rr0x/Blog/README.md

 The last step is to evade ASLR , get kernel32.dll address and execute our code through winexec.
 Testing across multiple electron applications, setting a breakpoint as the first assembly instruction I found that there is a memory address at RSP+0x38 which is at a fixed offset from a reference to a kernel32.dll address.

-The electron application binary has many exported functions, one of them is called ``uv_spawn``.
+The electron application binary has many exported functions, one of them is called ```uv_spawn```.
 Exported functions address in memory can be found by getting the offset from the binary memory dump in windows or using nm –demangle in linux

 ![image](https://github.com/user-attachments/assets/143f5310-8e18-428c-a750-ed988753d457)

 What we need here is the second column, that is offset of the function.
-In windbg the base address of the application can be obtained with !PEB command
+In windbg the base address of the application and other modules can be obtained with !PEB command

 ![image](https://github.com/user-attachments/assets/4e5bfd8c-1991-4360-b4e9-8b417bfaffa7)

-Now we can inspect the code of any function by inspecting the address app_base + function offset, for example the function uv_spawn is located at
+Now we can inspect the code of any function by inspecting the address ```app_base + function offset```.For example the function uv_spawn is located at
 7ff6147f0000 + 0x229c1e0.
 The offsets differ depending on the application binary.
 Looking into the function uv_spawn, at offset 0x184 is the following assembly instruction.
 Inspecting uv_spawn + 0x184

 ![image](https://github.com/user-attachments/assets/2cff9684-8875-4051-9c3d-f302a4cd2deb)

 Inspecting the call instruction address